sap-tutorials/Tutorials/tutorials/s4sdkjs-getting-started/s4sdkjs-getting-started.md

 [ACCORDION-BEGIN [Step 1: ](Scaffold an application)]

 Personally, we are fans of `TypeScript` and recommend using it for most applications.
 However, if you prefer using plain `JavaScript`, we recommend looking at step 4.
-If a step in a tutorial contains instructions or code that is specific to `TypeScript` or `JavaScript`, you can toggle between whatever you prefer at the top of each step.

 The main differences you will notice between `TypeScript` and `JavaScript` are the type annotations and module definitions - ES6 modules in `TypeScript` vs. `commonJS` modules in `JavaScript`.
 To migrate a `TypeScript` file to `JavaScript`, you only need to change the file extension from `.ts` to `.js`, remove all type annotations and change the `import`s and `export`s.